Alex313031/thorium/PATCHES.md

 ## List of patches included in Thorium

-Compiler modifications include AVX, cflags, lto flags, and import_instr_limit flags set to mavx, 3, and /02, respectively.
+Compiler modifications include AVX, FMA, and cflags, lto flags, and import_instr_limit flags set to /03, 3, and 30, respectively.

 .desktop files are created for Thorium itself and content-shell (named thorium-shell), with theses cmdline flags being appended to both >  '--enable-experimental-web-platform-features --new-canvas-2d-api --show-component-extension-options --autoplay-policy=user-gesture-required --enable-features=VaapiVideoDecoder,PageInfoAboutThisSite,ParallelDownloading' and with '--enable-clear-hevc-for-testing' also being appended to the thorium-shell.desktop file.